PAVAROTTI SANG WITH ME

 I was part of a choir of 3,000 – yes 3,000 – the World Festival Choir.
 A concert of this magnitude had never been attempted before, and believe me, after the first rehearsal, I had serious doubts that we would be able to pull it off.
 The choir was so far away from the orchestra that we were hearing them with delay – so we could not rely on the music to guide us.

 We had to memorize the whole score and just watch the conductor – maestro Maazel – listen to each other and ignore the music we were hearing – not an easy task.

 Maestro Maazel had a big meltdown after the first rehearsal shouting at everyone that would listen that “this was just not going to work”.
-At that point Pavarotti approached the assembled musicians and choristers and told Mr. Maazel that “of course it will be alright on the night – everyone had come from half way round the world to make it right – and we were not machines – we had 3,000 collective brains to MAKE SURE IT WAS RIGHT”.
+At that point Pavarotti approached the assembled musicians and choristers, with trademark shawl around his shoulders, and told Mr. Maazel that “of course it will be alright on the night – everyone had come from halfway round the world to make it right – and we were not machines – we had 3,000 collective brains to MAKE SURE IT WAS RIGHT”.
 You don’t know how happy that made us – he was my hero from that moment on.

 1. Heat oil in large, deep frypan and brown chicken pieces (the skin needs to be crispy) – about 10 mins., seasoning well with salt and pepper.